opendocsg/slw-judgments-backfill/2014_SGHC_207/report.md

 49     I did not agree with Mr Sahagar’s submission that s 6 of the Limitation Act did not apply because the Plaintiffs’ claim was an action to recover land (which under s 9 has a 12-year limitation period) or, alternatively, a claim to any share of Father’s estate (which under s 23 has no limitation period).

 50     First, s 9 of the Limitation Act applies to cases involving a cause of action for the recovery of land that is premised on an existing proprietary right.
-For example, Steven Chong J in the High Court case of _Teh Siew Hua v Tan Kim Chiong_ [2010] 4 SLR 123 noted at [40] that s 9 is concerned with an action by a person with legal title to the land against an adverse possessor.
+For example, Steven Chong J in the High Court case of _Teh Siew Hua v Tan Kim Chiong_ <span class="citation">[2010] 4 SLR 123</span> noted at [40] that s 9 is concerned with an action by a person with legal title to the land against an adverse possessor.
 In another High Court case, _Tay Tuan Kiat and another v Pritnam Singh Brar_ [1985-1986] SLR(R) 763, L P Thean J considered a claim for an order to demolish an existing retaining wall and to build a new wall in its place but in a different location, as falling within s 9 because it gave the plaintiff possession of a portion of property that had been encroached upon.

 51     A breach of an agreement over the administration and division of an estate is not a cause of action for the recovery of land premised on an existing proprietary right.